grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 categories:
 ---

-Back in my ISP days, we actually used data stored in RRDs to bill our customers.
+Back in my ISP days, we used data stored in RRDs to bill our customers.
 I wouldn't try this with Graphite.

-In this write up I try
-to explain why is is so by comparing the method of recording time series used by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), with the one used by [RRDTool](https://oss.oetiker.ch/rrdtool/).
+In this write up I try to explain why it is so by comparing the method of recording time series used by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), with the one used by [RRDTool](https://oss.oetiker.ch/rrdtool/).